AMID Logo E-BAY Logo

 RUSSIA, BELARUS, KAZAKHSTAN, ARMENIA, and KYRGYZSTAN: Compliance with Customs Union Technical Regulations is required when exporting to the Eurasian Economic Union - EAEU (former Customs Union).
 Member states are Russia, Belarus, Kazakhstan, Armenia, and Kyrgyzstan.
 GOST certification systems for individual member states are gradually replaced by certification to the Customs Union Technical Regulations (CUTR).

-TANZANIA: To assure Tanzanian consumers of the safety and quality of imported goods they buy and to protect Tanzanian manufacturers from unfair competition, the Tanzania Bureau of Standards (TBS), a statutory organization of the government of Tanzania, implemented guidelines called the Pre-Shipment Verification of Conformity (PVoC) to Standards Programme.
+TANZANIA: To assure Tanzanian consumers of the safety and quality of imported goods they purchase and to protect Tanzanian manufacturers from unfair competition, the Tanzania Bureau of Standards (TBS), a statutory organization of the Government of Tanzania, has implemented guidelines called the Pre-Shipment Verification of Conformity (PVoC) to Standards Programme.

-SAUDI ARABIA: When shipping from the USA to Saudi Arabia, every package, carton, and box must be permanently marked, stating the Country of Origin.
-Find more about shipping to Saudi Arabia with respect to the Country of Origin marked in this link.
 A Conformity Assessment Program has been implemented for all exports to the Kingdom of Saudi Arabia.
-All products require a Certificate of Conformity, also called an SASO CoC, to be cleared through Saudi Customs.
+All products require a Certificate of Compliance, also called an SASO CoC, to be cleared through Saudi Customs.

 South Africa: